Sebastianxq/testRepo/tutorials/README.md

 # Why?
 <i> Why not? </i>

-<h1>NOTE: the contents in this directory are incomplete and should be considered incomplete until they are moved onto a github.io website. </h1>
+<h1>NOTE: the contents in this directory are incomplete and will remain as such until they are moved onto a github.io website. </h1>